Business Configuration in SAP BTP ABAP Environment (2): BC Content Transport

 - In Manage Software Component Fiori app, create software components of type “Development”, clone them to the tenant where development and business configuration is created [role: ADMINISTRATOR]

-- In the Eclipse-based ABAP development tools (ADT), create customizing requests for each software component (=assign it to the transport layer that refers to the respective software component/Git Repo), assign the attribute MANAUAL_CUST – the request will appear in the Export Customizing Transport Fiori app [BPC_EXPERT]*
+- In the Export Customizing Transport Fiori app, and create a transport request for each software component and assign them to the transport layer that refers to the respective software component/Git Repo) [BPC_EXPERT]

-- Users can record their changes on the request that refers to their (prerequisite is that the maintenance UI supports transport selection, e.g. Spaces&Pages, custom BCOs**).Users that create Configuration is recorded on this request [BPC_EXPERT or any other role that has authorization for BC apps]
+- Users can record their changes on the request that refers to their (prerequisite is that the maintenance UI supports transport selection, e.g. FLP spaces & pages, custom BCOs*).Users that create Configuration is recorded on this request [BPC_EXPERT or any other role that has authorization for BC apps]

 - In Export Customizing Transport Fiori app, release the request [BPC_EXPERT]